 Under a provision in the 2018 First Step Act authorizing prisoners to ask a federal judge to overturn a Bureau of Prisons decision denying compassionate release, Bernard Ebbers was released in December 2019 after serving 13 years of his sentence.
 Ebbers died less than two months later.
-Bernie Madoff, who has served 11 years of his sentence, also asked to be released from prison on the grounds that he suffers from chronic liver failure and has less than 18 months to live.
+Bernie Madoff also asked to be released on the grounds that he suffered from chronic liver failure and had less than 18 months to live.
 But Judge Denny Chin denied the request, explaining that the 150-year prison sentence he imposed on Madoff reflected the judge's "intent that he live out the rest of his life in prison."
+Madoff died in prison at the age of 82 after serving 12 years of his sentence.
 See Justin George, Bernie Madoff Asks Judge for Medical Release from Prison, WASH.
 POST, Feb.
 8, 2020, at A3; Jack Nicas, Judge Denies Madoff in Request for Release, N.Y.
-TIMES, June 4, 2020, at B2.
+TIMES, June 4, 2020, at B2; Diana B. Henriques, Bernard Madoff, Architect of Largest Ponzi Scheme Ever, Is Dead at 82, N.Y.
+TIMES, Apr.
+15, 2021, at A1.
 (Other provisions of the First Step Act are described below in the material supplementing Page 123.)